 2. Coral Garden

-Coral Garden is known for its vibrant and diverse coral formations.
-It is both a natural and artificial dive site as the locals have added additional items underwater to make the dive site even better.
+Coral Garden is one of the best places to visit for diving enthusiasts, known for its vibrant and diverse coral formations.
+It offers a fantastic diving spot, where both natural and artificial elements have been incorporated by the locals to enhance the overall experience.

 Coral Garden is a shallow dive, ranging from 3 to 18 meters (10 to 60 feet), make it a great dive for beginners or for conducting courses.
 It is typically done as a second dive after the shipwreck.